WyohKnott/image-formats-comparison/report.md

 ###Encoding and decoding speeds:

 ####Lossless compression and speed
-For each codec and image, the encoding and decoding speeds for lossless compression are sampled five times using GNU `time` The arithmetic mean of encoding and decoding speeds are calculated over the entire image set.
+For each codec and image, the encoding and decoding speeds for lossless compression are sampled using Python `timeit`.
+The arithmetic mean of encoding and decoding speeds are calculated over the entire image set.
 We then determine a [Weissman score](https://en.wikipedia.org/wiki/Weissman_score) for each codec using the following formula:

 $$W = \alpha {r \over \overline{r}} {\log{\overline{T}} \over \log{T}}$$